diyabc/abcranger/README-ORIG.md

 ## Composite parameters

-User may specify simple composite parameters as division, addition or multiplication of two existing parameters. like `t/N` or `T1+T2`.
+When specifying the parameter (option `--parameter`), one may specify simple composite parameters as division, addition or multiplication of two existing parameters. like `t/N` or `T1+T2`.

 ## A note about PLS heuristic